BioPhoton/ngRe/README.md

 On the other hand for those who prefer reactive code, it's not that easy.
 A lot of conveniences is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
 Furthermore, an increasing number of packages start to be fully observable based.
 A very popular and widely used example is [ngRx](https://ngrx.io/).
 It enables us to maintain global push-based state management based on observables.
-Also other well known librariey, [angular material](https://material.angular.io/) provide a reactive way of usage.
+Also, other well-known libraries, [angular material](https://material.angular.io/) provide a reactive way of usage.

-This creates even more interest and for so called `reactive primitives` for the Angular framework, like the `async` and other template syntax, decorators and services.
+This creates even more interest and for so-called `reactive primitives` for the Angular framework, like the `async` and other template syntax, decorators and services.

-The the first setp would be to **give an overview** of the needs and a **suggested a set of extensions** to make it more convenient to **work in a reactive architecture**.
+The first step would be to **give an overview** of the needs and a **suggested a set of extensions** to make it more convenient to **work in a reactive architecture**.
-In a second step We will show best usage and common proplems in a fully reactive architecture.
+In the second step, We will show the best usage and common problems in a fully reactive architecture.

 ---
 ## Table of content